coolbeevip/ansible-playbook/redis/README.md

 10.1.207.182               : ok=23   changed=8    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-At this point, the installation is complete, and you can see the Redis node that has been configured in the installation directory of each target service.
+At this point, the installation is complete, and you can see the Redis node that has been configured in the installation directory of each target server.

 You can use the following script to delete the temporary files generated during the installation